AMGHNOUSS/AMGHNOUSS/README.md

 ## Hi there 👋

 #### My name is REDOUANE AMGHNOUSS and I am a student.
-I would like to visit my repositories.
+I would like you to visit my repositories.

 - 🌱 I’m currently student in ALX Africa
 - 👯 I’m looking to collaborate with me on my repositories